The-Roshan/assistanceai/README.markdown

 ## Contact

-For issues, suggestions, or questions, please open an issue on the GitHub repository or contact the maintainer at [your-email@example.com].
+For issues, suggestions, or questions, please open an issue on the GitHub repository or contact the maintainer at [roshanjsr5555@gmail.com].

 ---
-*Last updated: June 19, 2025*